 Program Goals and Activities

-During the Belize program team members will study the principles of tropical ecology and conservation, acquire new field method skills, investigate the fascinating ecosystems of Belize, and examine both the government’s role in protecting wildlands and the various roles that cultural groups hold within Belize.
+During the Belize program team members will study the principles of tropical ecology and conservation, acquire new field method skills, investigate the fascinating biodiversity of Belize, explore the possibilities of ecological restoration for blue ecosystems such as mangroves and coral reefs, and examine both the government’s role in protecting wildlands and the various roles that cultural groups hold within Belize.

-In Belize, team members will study key ecological research and biodiversity monitoring techniques such as wildlife and coral reef transects, trail camera protocols, rapid ecological assessments, watershed dynamics, human impact patterns, alongside refining their scientific observations.
-Traversing the country from mountain to coast, we will study the ecology of Belize’s principle terrestrial and coastal ecosystems: rainforests, savannah, wetlands, riparian zones, coastal mangroves, and reefs.
-We will also assess the effectiveness and long-range sustainability of resource management strategies for Belize’s protected nature reserves.
+In Belize, team members will conduct key ecological research and biodiversity monitoring techniques to assess bird migration, coral reef bleaching, human-predator interactions, insect declines, rapid ecological assessments, watershed dynamics and quality, as well as human impact patterns while refining their scientific capabilities.
+Traversing the country from mountain to coast, we will study the ecology of Belize’s principal terrestrial and coastal ecosystems: rainforests, savannahs, wetlands, riparian zones, coastal mangroves, and reefs.
+We will also assess the role that the farming and logging industry has in shaping wildlife populations and what tools and strategies can be applied to ensure that ecosystem functioning, composition and resilience are strengthened in the long term.

 Our studies will expose us to Belize’s various cultures, and at times we will find ourselves as their guests.
 We anticipate staying in Maya villages, Creole and Mestizo communities, and Garifuna towns.
 As we travel, we sensitively conduct informal interviews and collect personal histories/perceptions of Belize from these various ethnic groups.
 Our team will discover how the different cultures see themselves in relation to the land and how the concepts of conservation and stewardship vary across cultural lines.
-Topics we will consider include histories of ethnic diversity in Belize, ethnic harmony/tolerance, equality/access to advantages, isolation/assimilation, women’s roles within the communities and government, and cultural eco-tourism.
-To frame our studies of the relationships between people and the land we will visit a select few ancient Maya archaeological sites situated in the rainforest.
+Topics we will consider include histories of ethnic diversity in Belize, medicinal plants, ethnic harmony/tolerance/equality/access to advantages, isolation/assimilation, women’s roles within the communities and government, and cultural eco-tourism.
+To frame our studies of the relationships between people and the land we will visit a select few ancient Maya archaeological sites situated in the rainforest, which will further inspire our quest to understand the keys to a harmonious coexistence between humans and wildlife

 Throughout the program, with writings and individual projects, we will monitor our evolving impressions of the tropics and our deepening relationship with the rainforest and ocean.
 Each team member will gain an enriched sense of connection to the remote and establish a sense of place within the foreign.